Moving To Thailand: A Guide for Expats to Live Here

 In some major Western cities, you can mind your business and still fall victim to a robbery or violent crime.
 In Thailand, you really have to go seek out trouble to find it.

 That’s not to say people won’t take advantage of you here.
 In the beginning, before you’re hip to the game and know how to speak Thai, people will overcharge you for certain things.
-But that’s mostly the extent of what you have to be careful for.
+But that’s mostly the extent of what you have to be careful of.

 Of course crime does happen in Thailand, even to non-Thais, so always practice common sense and take the above opinions as generalizations, not facts.